 Any Producer applying for the listing of a Brand (where such listing is expected to take effect after 30 June 2022) must submit an Audit Report as part of its application for listing.
-The Audit Report should cover an LME RFA that relates to (at the Producer's choice) either (i) the Reporting Period that ended in the most recent calendar year prior to the calendar year in which the date of the application falls, or (ii) the Reporting Period which ended in the calendar year in which the date of the application falls, provided that this Reporting Period ended prior to the date of the application.
+The Audit Report should cover an LME RFA that relates to (at the Producer's choice) either (i) the Reporting Period that ended in the most recent calendar year prior to the calendar year in which the date of the application falls, or (ii) the Reporting Period which ended in the calendar year in which the date of the application.
 However, if (i) is elected, and such Reporting Period would have ended less than six months prior to the application date, then the LME RFA and Audit Report may relate to the next preceding Reporting Period.